Meuman/vibesweeper/DOCUMENTATION.md

 ## External libraries
 The only external library that is used in the program is the PyGame library.
 It allows the game to be rendered like a normal minesweeper game would.

+## How to play the game?
+How to use the vibesweeper.py file?
+### The vibesweeper.py file has three modes.
+*  Mode no. 0: Generate a random map based on the given values and play on it.
+* Mode no. 1: Play on a given map in a .txt file
+* Mode no.2 Generate a random map based on the given values, and save it to a .txt file.
+<code> vibesweeper.py mode rows_or_field_path columns num_of_bombs output_path </code>
+In Mode 0, the output_path argument must be ignored.
+In mode 1, all arguments other than rows_or_field_path must be ignored.
+### Examples
+1:
+	Let's say we want to play on a randomly generated map, 10 by 10, which has 20 bombs.
+	To launch the it, we have to type this into the terminal:
+	<code> vibesweeper.py 0 10 10 20 </code>

+2: Let's say we want have a map file coolest_map_ever.txt in the same folder as our minesweeper.py folder and we want to play on it.
+To do so, we type:
+<code> vibesweeper.py 1 "coolest_map_ever.txt" </code>

+3: Let's say that we want to have new generated map with given dimensions and number of bombs in a my_new_map.txt file.
+10 rows, 10 columns, 10 bombs.
+To do so, we type:
+<code> vibesweeper.py 2 10 10 "my_new_map.txt"

 ## Structure of the program and modules
 The basic game depends on a few modules.
 These are: